 Your dentists are trained in diagnosing the cause of your painand provide you with management solutions.

 What happens if you ignore your toothache?

 As dentists, our job is to educate our clients.
-So, our first task is to explain that although you are not in significant pain, if you have a cracked tooth, at some point it’s going to hurt or it’s going to break.
-In this situation, treatment can be a lot more invasive and expensive.
+So, our first task is to make you aware of any potential issues that could arise if left.
+For example, although you are not in significant pain, if you have a cracked tooth, at some point it’s going to hurt or it’s going to break.
+In this situation, treatment could be a lot more invasive and expensive.

 In other situations, a toothache may actually be an indication of a much larger problem, for example, a bacterial infection.

-I can assure you, if there is a bacterial infection in your nerve, the pain is going to get a lot worse.
-In many cases, the infection causes swelling, which is basically the infection tracking down the tissue.
-Additionally, it could end up being a medical emergency because if it tracks down the throat it can cause breathing issues.
+In some cases, the infection causes swelling, and this could end up being a medical emergency because if it tracks down the throat it can cause breathing issues.
 So, it’s important that aching teeth actually get looked at sooner rather than later.

 One of the best pieces of advice I can give is that while many people believe dentistry is expensive, it’s not.
 Neglect is.

-When you neglect your teeth and ignore the pain, or lack thereof, problems build, and so do the bills.
-Getting regular check-ups is a foolproof way to ensure your teeth are well looked after and any issues can be found and dealt with prior to them getting worse.
+When you neglect your teeth and ignore the pain or lack thereof, problems build, and so do the bills.

 Disclaimer: Results may vary between individuals.
 Any dental procedure carries risks and benefits.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.